-- Elevated work platforms (a device designed to elevate a platform in a vertical axis, e.g., a Vertical Tower or Scissor Lift) with incomplete rails or rails less than 42 inches high - · Any steel erection - Confined spaces, where required by the Permit, and may include such locations as manholes, tanks, pressure vessels and tunnels - Generally, any elevated work area that is without protection to prevent workers from falling, and the person can fall a distance of at least 6 feet - b) Safety belts are not permitted to be used.
+- (6) Aerial devices (any vehicle-mounted or self-propelled device, telescoping extensible or articulating, or both, which is primarily designed to position people). - (7) Elevated work platforms (a device designed to elevate a platform in a vertical axis, e.g., a Vertical Tower or Scissor Lift) with incomplete rails or rails less than 42 inches high. - (8) Any steel erection. - (9) Confined spaces, where required by the Permit, and may include such locations as manholes, tanks, pressure vessels and tunnels. - (10) Generally, any elevated work area that is without protection to prevent workers from falling, and the person can fall a distance of at least six feet. - b.
+Safety belts are not permitted to be used.